imphasing/schemin/README.md

 + define and set!
 + lambdas with closures
-+ Let and named let
++ Let, named let and letrec
-+ Some basic flow control (if and some boolean primitives)
++ Some basic flow control (if, cond and some boolean primitives)
 + A few list operations like map, filter, and foldl (as well as cons, cdr, car, etc)
-+ Some basic numerical primitives (no decimal support yet :( )
++ Some basic numerical primitives and decimal support

 To do: